paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 (2) No grant shall be made for any project in an amount exceeding 75 per centum of cost thereof as determined by the Administrator; and

-(3) No grant shall be made for any project unless the Administrator determines that such project will serve as a useful demonstration for the purpose set forth in clause (1) or (2) of subsection (a) of this section.
+(3) No grant shall be made for any project unless the Administrator determines that such project will serve as a useful demonstration for the purpose set forth in clause (1) or (2) of subsection (a).

 **(g) Maximum grants** Federal grants under subsections (c) and (d) of this section shall not exceed 75 per centum of the cost of the project.

-**(h) Authorization of appropriations** For the purpose of this section there is authorized to be appropriated $75,000,000 per fiscal year for the fiscal year ending June 30, 1973, the fiscal year ending June 30, 1974, and the fiscal year ending June 30, 1975, and from such appropriations at least 10 per centum of the funds actually appropriated in each fiscal year shall be available only for the purposes of subsection (e) of this section.
+**(h) Authorization of appropriations** For the purpose of this section there is authorized to be appropriated $75,000,000 per fiscal year for the fiscal year ending June 30, 1973, the fiscal year ending June 30, 1974, and the fiscal year ending June 30, 1975, and from such appropriations at least 10 per centum of the funds actually appropriated in each fiscal year shall be available only for the purposes of subsection (e).

 **(i) Assistance for research and demonstration projects** The Administrator is authorized to make grants to a municipality to assist in the costs of operating and maintaining a project which received a grant under this section, [section 1254 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1254), or [section 1263 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1263) prior to December 27, 1977, so as to reduce the operation and maintenance costs borne by the recipients of services from such project to costs comparable to those for projects assisted under subchapter II of this chapter.